draptik/2025-approval-testing/presentation/slides.md

 ## Verify - JSON/XML

 - JSON/XML are first-class citizens:
-  - Instead of verifiying a string, you can verify a JSON/XML object:
+  - Instead of verifying a string, you can verify a JSON/XML object:
   - `VerifyJson` instead of `Verify`
   - `VerifyXml` instead of `Verify`
   - These customized methods will fail fast if the input is not valid JSON/XML